Allenuzoma/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

 ![fstab edit](https://github.com/user-attachments/assets/a1718c12-32bb-4f79-b5c5-d9f927039a49)

+Test the configuration and reload the daemon

+         sudo mount -a
+         sudo systemctl daemon-reload

 4. Install NFS server, configure it to start on reboot and make sure it is up and running: